Nathan Azrin

 Nathan H. Azrin (November 26, 1930 – March 29, 2013) was a behavioral modification researcher, psychologist, and university professor.
 He taught at Southern Illinois University and was the research director of Anna State Hospital between 1958 and 1980.
 In 1980 he became a professor at Nova Southeastern University, and entered emeritus status at the university in 2010.

 Azrin was the founder of several research methodologies, including Token Economics, the Community Reinforcement Approach (CRA) on which the CRAFT model was based, Family Behavior Therapy, and habit reversal training.
 According to fellow psychologist Brian Iwata: “Few people have made research contributions equaling Nate’s in either basic or applied behaviour analysis, and none have matched his contributions to both endeavors.”

 Early life

 Nathan Azrin was born on November 26, 1930, in Boston, Massachusetts, to parents Harold and Esther.
 His parents owned and operated a small local grocery store, where Azrin and his siblings worked.
-Azrin graduated from Boston University in 1951 with a BA and in 1952 with his MA.
+Azrin graduated from Boston University in 1951 with a BA and in 1952 with his MA, both in psychology.
 In 1955 Azrin received his PhD in Psychology under the supervision of BF Skinner from Harvard University.